-An existing principal structure that was lawfully placed when constructed but does not comply with the required building setback under §§ 338-32 and 338-33, may be expanded horizontally, landward, or vertically provided that the expanded area meets the building setback requirements per § 338-32 or 338-33 and that all other provisions of this chapter are met.
+An existing principal structure that was lawfully placed when constructed but does not comply with the required building setback under §§ 338-32 and 338-33, may be expanded landward of the shoreland setback area horizontally or vertically, provided that the expanded area meets the building setback requirements per § 338-32 or 338-33 and that all other provisions of this chapter are met.
 A mitigation plan is not required solely for expansion under this section, but may be required per Article IX.